ubaldot/vim-microdebugger/README.md

 A good overview of how openocd works along with different clients is given [here](https://stackoverflow.com/questions/38033130/how-to-use-the-gdb-gnu-debugger-and-openocd-for-microcontroller-debugging-fr).
-An example of initialization script could be the following:
+An example of initialization script could be the following.
+This time I also include some mappings.

 ```
 vim9script